inet-framework/inet-showcases/emulation/osudpVoip/doc/index.rst

 ~~~~~~~~~~~

 Usually a network in a simulation contains some nodes and connections in
 between.
-In this case it is different.
+In this case, it is different.
 Only a simulated sender
 application and a simulated receiver application are needed in order to
 send the packets into the real network on one side and receive them on
 the other side.